isacdaavid/phd_thesis_markdown/source/03_summary.md

 rendering debates among psychological theories of emotion the more vigorous.
 This has led many to believe that their decoding could benefit from more sensitive methods.
-Task-related PET and fMRI brain imaging has long relied on multiple regression analysis of single-voxel signals.
-One key assumption of this model is that activity at certain regions will correlate with experimental variables, but this needs not be the case: cognitive states might emerge from the _joint_ activity distribution of many elements.
+Task-related PET and fMRI brain imaging has long relied on multiple-regression analysis of single-voxel signals.
+One key assumption of this model is that activity at certain regions will (genuinely) correlate with experimental variables, but this needs not be the case: cognitive states might emerge from the _joint_ activity distribution of many elements.

 <!-- Research objective -->